strategineer/personal-website/content/books/2024-06-23/index.md

 Is there anything I didn't like about Ovid's Metamorphoses?

-There's about 250 different myths being recounted in this collection and almost a quarter of them involve sexual violence against women (1 or 2 of them against men).
+There's about 250 different myths being recounted in this collection and almost a quarter of them involve sexual violence against women perperated by gods and men.
 It's a LOT.
+Stephanie McCarter's translation does not, like many other translations, try to use euphemisms and flowery language to cover up this violence against women.
+That's a really good thing but it can be a little hard to read.
+Rape is an inextricable part of Ovid's Metamorphoses and rightfully so, trauma caused by this sort of violence is transformative.

+I've never been raped before but I have experienced trauma, like we all have, I've seen its power to change and transform.
+I found comfort in reading a text written so long ago with a singular focus on this truth about life, that we're all going through a transformation of some sort, becoming something different than what we are today.
-There are some poems that are a little similar to one another in a way that isn't interesting.

-But perhaps I'll change my mind on a second reading.
-I wasn't able to give as much attention as I would have like to each and every poem because how many of them there are and how dense with references they can be.
+There are some poems that are a little too similar to one another in a way that wasn't interesting to me.
+Although, I wasn't able to give as much attention as I would have liked to each and every poem because how many of them there are and how dense with explanatory footnotes each poem is.

+I'm glad I read Ovid's Metamorphoses, if you're a Greek mythology nerd like me or just into poetry, you should give it a try.
+Reading through it has gotten me excited to read more Roman poetry.
+I'm thinking of taking a look at Horace's Odes!